 “Shady Lady” by Ani Lorak

-Over a decade after it came second at the Eurovision Song Contest, “Shady Lady” still has the power to thrill us.
+Over a decade after it came second at the Eurovision Song Contest, “Shady Lady” still has the power to thrill.
 Its lush, strings-heavy orchestration propels it forward, and Ani Lorak fully embodies the song’s story.
-We’ve been saying for years that “Shady Lady” is the best song to never have won Eurovision.
+“Baby, don’t call me baby” is a classic Eurovision lyric and Ani sells it for all that it’s worth.

 “If Love Was a Crime” by Poli Genova

 Bulgaria returned to the Eurovision Song Contest in 2016 after a couple of years off with a new game plan: send great songs.
 “If Love Was a Crime” is a song that is immediately awesome.
-Its finger snap-laden beat and rich, pulsating bassline builds to an anthemic chorus that has everyone singing along in Bulgarian.
-When we’ve got this cranked, it still has the power to give us the chills.
+Its finger snap-laden beat and rich, pulsating bass line builds to an anthemic chorus that has everyone singing along in Bulgarian.

 “Occidentali’s Karma” by Francesco Gabbani

-We latched onto “Occidentali’s Karma” right after its first performance at Sanremo 2017.
-Sure, the dancer in the gorilla suit caught our attention, but the song’s tuneful effervescence and playful satire hooked us.
+I latched onto “Occidentali’s Karma” right after its first performance at Sanremo 2017.
+Sure, the dancer in the gorilla suit caught my attention, but the song’s tuneful effervescence and playful satire hooked me.
 “Occidentali’s Karma” pokes fun at both the need for humans to feel like we have a higher purpose and our tendency to appropriate other cultures to feel like we have achieved that purpose.
 Despite the seemingly cynical subject matter, “Occidentali’s Karma” radiates joy.
 It’s a delightful song.